sylabs/singularity-userdocs/endpoint.rst

    # Login to another remote endpoint
    $ singularity remote login <remote_name>

-   # example...
+   # example:
-   $ singularity remote login SylabsCloud singularity remote login SylabsCloud
+   $ singularity remote login SylabsCloud
-   INFO:    Authenticating with remote: SylabsCloud Generate an API Key at https://cloud.sylabs.io/auth/tokens, and paste here:
+   Generate an access token at https://cloud.sylabs.io/auth/tokens, and paste it here.
-   API Key:
+   Token entered will be hidden for security.
+   Access Token:
-   INFO:    API Key Verified!
+   INFO:    Access Token Verified!
+   INFO:    Token stored in /home/myuser/.singularity/remote.yaml

 If you ``login`` to a remote that you already have a valid token for, you will be prompted for confirmation that you indeed want to replace the current token,